Cape Espichel: Umayyad Caliphate

 Though the Umayyad Caliphate extended over the territory of Espichel, there has never been found any archeological evidence of Muslim settlements.
 The local toponymy, however, includes a few names with Arabic roots, such as Azóia, the nearest village to the cape, which derived from Al Zawiya (meaning hermitage).

 Middle Ages

 The Naval Battle of Cape Espichel

 During the Middle Ages, various legends attracted people to the site but it was a crucible of Portuguese nationalism, when on 29 July 1180, on the waters of Cape Espichel, Sir Fuas Roupinho (Dom Fuas Roupinho in Portuguese) achieved the nation's first naval victory against the caliphate.

 The Lady of the Cape tale

-The Shrive of Memory, by the cliff edge.
+The Shrine of Memory, by the cliff edge.

 Atop the Pedra da Mua Natural Monument, the modest Shrine of Memory sits alone on the cliff edge, marking a mythical location: superstition linked the dinosaur trackways below to an appearance of the Holy Virgin (Our Lady), who, according to legend, ascended from the sea up the cliff walls on a mule, leaving a trackway in the solid rock below, and appeared before two pilgrims who had traveled from afar after dreaming of her.